top of page

 This is why books like Brown Bear or sing-song texts are gold for early language—even before babies understand words.

-Interactive books naturally encourage back-and-forth with an adult:
+Interactive books naturally encourage back-and-forth interaction with an adult:

 This shared focus (called joint attention) is one of the strongest predictors of: